icgrp/ese532_handouts/ese532_handouts/hw6/homework_submission.md

     1. Learn about how to use multiple compute units from [here](https://xilinx.github.io/Vitis-Tutorials/2020-2/docs/build/html/docs/Runtime_and_System_Optimization/Feature_Tutorials/02-using-multiple-cu/README.html) and apply it to your design.
 Note that you need to modify your host code to get multiple compute units working.
     Use 2 `mmult_fpga` units.
-This can also be done in the Compute Unit Settings we visited in the previous question.
+This can be done by modifying `design.cfg`.
     Rebuild the FPGA version,
     copy the binaries and boot files, reboot and test.
-This will take about 30 minutes to build.
+This will take about >30 minutes to build.
 Report the latencies.
     Provide a screenshot of the relevant section of Application Trace from Vitis Analyzer.
 If you are run out of the FPGA resources, report it.

 1. **Analyze Implementation**